-The resultant hybrid product or PF wind is compared with the existing ISRO-L4AW.
-This is a gridded daily wind field available at the same spatial resolution [3].
+We compared the resultant hybrid product or PF wind with the existing ISRO-L4AW.
+This is a gridded daily wind field available at the same spatial resolution [5].
 Cross Calibrated Multi-Platform (CCMP) gridded surface vector winds that are generated using satellite, moored buoy, and model wind data are used for validation of the newly generated wind product.
-These data are available from Remote Sensing Systems (RSS) website www.remss.com.
-It combines QuikSCAT and ASCAT scatterometer wind vectors, moored buoy wind data, and ERA-Interim model wind fields using a Variational Analysis Method (VAM) to produce four maps daily of 0.25 x 0.25-degree gridded vector winds.
-This is an excellent resource for ocean studies and is known for its high accuracy [8,9].
-The biases between the CCMP, ISRO daily analysed L4AW wind and particle filter-based wind are calculated for various months to validate the quality of the newly derived wind product for the entire year of 2018.
-Apart from this, the NDBC buoy data for the year 2018 has also been used for the purpose of validation.
+These data are available from Remote Sensing Systems (RSS) website, www.remss.com.
+It combines QuikSCAT and ASCAT scatterometer wind vectors, moored buoy wind data, and ERA-Interim model wind fields using a Variational Analysis Method (VAM) to produce four maps per day as 0.25 x 0.25-degree gridded vector winds.
+This is an excellent resource for ocean studies and is known for its high accuracy [10,11].
+In this study, the Version-2 of CCMP wind is used for 2018.
+The biases between the CCMP and ISRO daily analysed L4AW wind and particle filter-based winds are calculated for various months to validate the quality of the newly derived wind product for 2018.
+Apart from this, the NDBC buoy data for 2018 have also been used for validation.